The Ocean Way Sessions: Composition

-In an interview with Seventeen, Perri described the EP as "Raw and bluesy and heartfelt and bold".
+In an interview with Seventeen, Perri described The Ocean Way Sessions as "raw and bluesy and heartfelt and bold".
 Perri revealed that inspiration for the album was drawn by everything around her.
 Love takes a major part in the creation of the album, Perri adding that everything from falling in love, to losing love is the main inspiration.
 She described that loving love and hating it influenced the choice of the songs for the album and inspired the sound of The Ocean Way Sessions.

-It showcases Perri's vocal skills and range in emotion, as Perri alternates between breeze midtempo songs to light country sways.
+The EP showcases Perri's vocal skills and range in emotion, as Perri alternates between breeze midtempo songs to light country sways.
 In songs such as "Bang Bang Bang", Perri reveals a great sense of humor to her songwriting.
 Since the entire EP is recorded live, Perri showcases her ability to emotionally strain her voice in performances like "Jar of Hearts", and achy, belted vocals on "Black + Blue".

 Critical reception

-Andrew Leahey of AllMusic described the EP as original, with smoky/pop-based sounds that are reminiscent of a saucier Sara Bareilles or a more metropolitan Brandi Carlile.
-Leahey added that, "With her rebel-chic tattoos and swaggering voice, Perri certainly plays the part of a pop star, and new songs like 'Black + Blue' indicate that 'Jar of Hearts' wasn't necessarily a fluke success".
-Amy Sciarretto of online digital media entertainment company Artistdirect stated that the album contains haunting tracks that highlight Perri's vulnerable yet venerable, smoky voice.
-Joseph Ransom of Blast gave the song a positive review, comparing tracks of the songs to the styling of indie-divas such as Fiona Apple and Laura Marling.
+Andrew Leahey of AllMusic described The Ocean Way Sessions as original, with smoky and pop-based sounds that are reminiscent of a saucier Sara Bareilles or a more metropolitan Brandi Carlile.
+Leahey added: "With her rebel-chic tattoos and swaggering voice, Perri certainly plays the part of a pop star, and new songs like 'Black + Blue' indicate that 'Jar of Hearts' wasn't necessarily a fluke success."
+Amy Sciarretto of Artistdirect stated that the EP contains haunting tracks that highlight Perri's vulnerable yet venerable, smoky voice.
+Joseph Ransom of Blast compared tracks of the songs to the styling of indie-divas such as Fiona Apple and Laura Marling.
 Ransom reviewed the album's lyrics as "genuine and, at times, rather poignant", later adding that Perri contains the honesty and talent to "survive with any size of audience".

-RDEVITT of online subscription music service Rhapsody gave the album a positive review stating that the angsty adult-alt doesn't stop at lead single "Jar of Hearts", but instead continues throughout the album's other four-tracks showcasing Perri's depth and edge.
-Chad Grischow of IGN gave the song a positive review, stating that the five-song effort serves as a "warning shot" for Perri and her future with her 2011 debut.
+RDEVITT of Rhapsody stated that the angsty adult-alt doesn't stop at lead single "Jar of Hearts", but instead continues throughout the album's other four-tracks showcasing Perri's depth and edge.
+Chad Grischow of IGN noted that the five-song effort serves as a "warning shot" for Perri and her future with her 2011 debut.
 Grischow continued to compliment Perri as a "snarky earworm" who succeeds with "great melody, buoyant beat, and catchy-as-they-come hook".